markpmlim/SimpleVideoPlayer/Readme.md

-## Creating a 360 Video Player in Metal and OpenGL
+## Creating a 360 Video Player with Metal and OpenGL

 Overview: